jellyfin/jellyfin.org/docs/general/server/libraries.md

 ## Content

 The three most common types of content are movies, shows, and music.
 These will have the best support in client apps.
 You can also add other types of media such as books or photos.
-If you have several types of media in a single folder you can also label it as mixed, which will be a generic folder view that displays all files in the library.
+If you have several types of media in a single folder, you can also label it as mixed, which will be a generic folder view that displays all files in the library.

 :::note